Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Everything spans from zero in quantum fluctuation and remains as a single invisible unit.
-It begins at a singularity, which you can call the Big Bang.
+It begins at a singularity which spans to what you would call the Big Bang.
+The singularity exists before the big bang.
 We might not even be the first universe; many more may have existed before us.

 <br /><br />

-I will keep this section as simple as possible so everyone can understand it and leave out interpretations that delve into the concepts of multiverse theory.
+We use the microwave background of the Big Bang to map our particular universe.
+We have a fairly good model, but sometimes, we have to change the model to match what we did not know could exist based on observation of our emergent universe.
+Sending the James Webb telescope into space allows us to analyze more of our universe in greater detail, giving us a more in-depth timeline of our emergent universe and everything in it.

 <br /><br />